preccy/preccy/README.md

 <br />

 Hi, I'm [Preccy](https://github.com/preccy/), a computer Science student🚀 from England.
-Currently a Year 13 student (sixth form) contributing to various projects and working on quite a few personal projects.
+Currently a Comp SCi student at Nottingham Trent University contributing to various projects and working on quite a few personal projects.
 Also developing for a game server. 🌟

 I'm interested in Desktop development and Networking.